 Colin joined General Assembly in 2014 and serves as a senior project designer.

-Before joining General Assembly, Colin studied product design and received his Masters in Interior Architecture from the Rhode Island School of Design.
+Before joining General Assembly, Colin studied product design and received his Masters in Interior Architecture from the Rhode Island School of Design where he focused on the re-use of existing structures.
 Since then, he continues to explore the relationships between object, person and place.
 This interest in the human scale can be seen through his use and understanding of material, detail and texture.